 No, NSL will not permit family/friends to sit with the residents, and the residents will not be permitted to sit with family/friends, nor wander the buildings.
 NSL is a group and will remain so at all times when out.

 Who can be a part of the program?

-Women who are not pregnant and do not have custody of their children.
-We are not set up for detox or drug and alcohol rehabilitation.
+Men who do not have custody of their children and women who are not pregnant and do not have custody of their children.
+All residents must be at least 18 years of age.
+Also, we are not set up for detox or drug and alcohol rehabilitation.
 Those who are interested in being in the program will need to complete a pre-screen application and get a physical at the Putnam County Health Department.

 Mental and physical health conditions will be reviewed to see if someone is compatible for a group home setting.
 If you are interested in referring someone or applying for the program, please fill out this application and send to firstname.lastname@example.org.

 Are you affiliated with any religious groups?

 We are a Christian organization and are not affiliated with any particular church.
 You can read what we believe here.

 Residents will live in a comfortably appointed house with community rooms.
 There are two large group bedrooms that accommodate 4 people each; everyone has their own bed, dresser, closet space, and shared bathrooms.